 As I write this post, I am in a lot of pain.
-My neck hurts.
-It has been hurting since yesterday, and I can feel the pain traveling down to that hard-to-reach spot on my upper back.
-Meanwhile, my hands are threatening to become numb and I am still on the first paragraph of this article!
+My neck hurts and has been since yesterday, and I can feel the pain traveling down to that hard-to-reach spot on my upper back.
+Meanwhile, my hands are threatening to become numb, and I am still on the first paragraph of this article!
 What is a person to do?
 Let’s talk about how to deal with osteoarthritis pain.

 Pain Medications & Me

-One of the first things many people and most doctors think about whenever there’s a new diagnosis is “What kind of medicine is going to fix this?”
+One of the first things many people and most doctors think about whenever there’s a new diagnosis is, “What kind of medicine is going to fix this?”
 I have never been one to take medications; they scare me.
-Several people in my family have had near-death experiences as a result of taking medications that were prescribed by or administered by doctors, most frequently while they were in the hospital being treated for something that would not be likely to cause death.
-My mother was afraid of hospitals and was convinced that if she ever ended up in one, they would probably kill her.
+Several people in my family have had near-death experiences as a result of taking medications that were prescribed by or administered by doctors, most frequently while they were in the hospital for something that would not be likely to cause death.
+My mother was afraid of hospitals, convinced that if she ever ended up in one, they would probably kill her.
 We are a sensitive bunch.

 My husband is just the opposite.
-He has no tolerance for pain and will take anything and everything they give him and if he has a reaction to something, it is usually mild and not nearly as troublesome as the original issue.
-He has strong faith in medications and takes many on a daily basis, at various times, different amounts, some with or without food.
-That right there is way too much math for me.
+He has no tolerance for pain and will take anything and everything they give him, and if he reacts to something, it is usually mild and not nearly as troublesome as the original issue.
+He has strong faith in medications and takes a variety of pills every day, at various times, different amounts, some with or without food.
+That is way too much math for me.
 No, thank you.

 Alternatives to Medication

 Exercise is considered the best non-medical treatment for dealing with osteoarthritis pain.
-I’m really struggling with this because the more I exercise, the more I hurt.
+I’m struggling with this because the more active I am, the more I hurt.
 If I don’t exercise, I feel good.
-Prior to my diagnosis, I walked every day and tried to do various other activities for variety but my body rebelled.
+Before my diagnosis, I walked every day and tried to do various other activities for variety, but my body rebelled.
 Pain caused by exercising is what drove me to see a doctor in the first place.

 It seemed that no matter what exercise I did, something hurt.
 Something always hurts.
-The thing is, it’s not always the same something.
-The pain travels throughout my body like as an invisible force.
-It’ll spend some time in my neck and as soon as I get that under control, it may be in my legs.
+The thing is, it changes continually.
+The pain travels throughout my body, like an invisible force.
+It’ll spend some time in my neck, and as soon as I get that under control, it may be in my legs.
 Sometimes it’s throbbing, other times aching, occasionally shooting, sharp pain.

 What is Exercise?

-My work as a cleaning lady requires me to bend and stretch throughout the day, so I’m counting that as exercise too.
+Working as a cleaning lady requires bending and stretching throughout the day, so I’m counting that as exercise too.
 Working in the yard also seems to help more than harm.
 Somehow, using my whole body all at once for several hours seems more helpful than intentionally working one or two muscle groups at a time for a few intense minutes.

 You’ll run into this advice regularly, too.
 Less weight will ease the stress on your joints.
-Sadly, this has not been my experience either but aside from my hip, most of my pain is not in my joints.
-Before I found out that I have osteoarthritis, I had already dropped enough weight to be classified as “normal” yet my pain was worsening.
+Sadly, this has not been my experience, either.
+Aside from my hip, most of my pain is not in my joints.
+Before I found out that I have osteoarthritis, I had already dropped enough weight to classify as “normal,” yet my pain was worsening.

-For me, losing weight has had many other benefits, though, so it’s definitely worth doing.
-I have more energy, clearer thinking, and just generally feel good.
-For most people, I really think it does help relieve the joint pain as well.
+For me, losing weight has had many other benefits, though, so it’s worth doing.
+I have more energy, clearer thinking, and generally feel good.
+For most people, I think it does help relieve joint pain, as well.

-Heating pads can be very helpful but make sure that you know what you need before you shop.
+Heating pads can be beneficial, but make sure that you know what you need before you shop.
 My physical therapist used heat on my shoulder by having me lie on my back with the heat under my upper back and neck.
-She followed up with massage and the result was heavenly!
+She followed up with a massage, and the result was heavenly!

-Tylenol is the safest pain reliever out there and sometimes it works.
-I normally only take one and only if I’m hurting so much that I cannot sleep.
-Aside from being afraid that most medications may do more harm than good, I am also concerned that if I cannot feel the pain I may hurt myself worse.
+Tylenol is the safest pain reliever out there, and sometimes it works.
+I usually only take one if I’m hurting so much that I cannot sleep.
+Aside from being afraid that most medications may do more harm than good, I am also concerned that if I cannot feel the pain, I may hurt myself worse.
 If I take Tylenol because my legs ache and then fall into a deep sleep, I am likely to wake up with my neck all jammed up and hurting.

 It’s okay to take it easy sometimes.
-I find this very challenging because there’s always something that needs to be done and I feel guilty doing nothing.
-There are times when just sitting and holding a book hurts so I am learning how to lie on my back and rest when I need to.
-If I pace myself throughout the day I don’t usually need to rest.
+I find this very challenging because there’s always something that needs my attention, and I feel guilty when I am doing nothing.
+There are times when just sitting and holding a book hurts, so I am learning how to lie on my back and rest when I need to.
+If I pace myself throughout the day, I don’t usually need to rest.

 There are Many Options

-This article has focused on my personal situation and what works for me but there are many other effective remedies that may guide you in how to deal with osteoarthritis pain.
+This article has focused on what works for me, but there are many other effective remedies to guide you on how to deal with osteoarthritis pain.